 Philly Improv Theater reserves the right to replace a course instructor at any time with another equally qualified instructor, without notice.

 Philly Improv Theater reserves the right to postpone or cancel a course if an emergency or unforeseen conflict arises.
-In the event of a course cancellation, students’ tuition will be refunded or credited.
+In the event of a course cancelation, students’ tuition will be refunded or credited.
 Any fees incurred by students for travel, lodging, etc. will not be reimbursed by Philly Improv Theater.

 Philly Improv Theater reserves the right to accept or deny any individual’s enrollment.